carlignn/carlgaspar-nostyleplease/content/projects/carldss-custom-playing-cards.md

 ---

-[More screenshots](https://imgur.com/a/t5LeA1r) of the game uploaded from Imgur.
+[More screenshots](https://imgur.com/a/t5LeA1r) of the game uploaded to Imgur.

 ## Leagues